 Majestic nature – Stella de Belligny

-The work transcends its role as a simple work of art to become a powerful tool for inner well-being.
-Thanks to the expertise of Stella de Belligny, and her deep connection with nature, this work offers a space of peace, introspection, and emotional analysis.
-She invites the viewer to explore their own inner landscapes, to reconnect with natural beauty, and to find a balance between order and chaos, calm and movement.
-In sum, “Majestic Nature” is a celebration of art’s ability to nourish the soul and promote holistic well-being.
+The artwork transcends its role as a mere piece of art to become a powerful tool for inner well-being.
+Thanks to Stella de Belligny's expertise and her profound connection with nature, this work offers a space for peace, introspection, and emotional analysis.
+It invites the viewer to explore their own inner landscapes, reconnect with natural beauty, and find a balance between order and chaos, calm and movement.
+In short, "Majestic Nature" is a celebration of art's capacity to nourish the soul and promote holistic well-being.

-Clair-Obscur Collection: Presented in a shades of sepia, this work of chiaroscuro remains intrinsic to my artistic approach.
-It stems from the learning of painting, drawing and mixed techniques that I received from Jean-Michel Charpentier, painter and arts teacher.
-It seems to me essential in the revelation of an atmosphere, in the sharing of emotions.
+Chiaroscuro Collection: Presented in a sepia palette, this chiaroscuro work remains intrinsic to my artistic approach.
+It stems from my training in painting, drawing, and mixed media under Jean-Michel Charpentier, painter and art teacher.
+It seems essential to me in revealing an atmosphere, in sharing emotions.
 Stella De Belligny

-Stella De Belligny 's abstract painting category (opens in a new tab), an abstract interpretation inspired by nature, works vibrant with emotions.
+Stella De Belligny 's abstract painting category (opens in a new tab), an abstract interpretation inspired by nature, works vibrant with emotion.

 2 400,00